Hardware Connection Guide

 There are several types of MIB ports as shown below.
 Please note that labels vary depending on the model.

-To connect via MIB port, you need to prepare serial cable to connect RJ-45 terminal 4,5,7 and DB-9 female terminal 5,2,3 respectively.
+To connect via MIB port, you need to prepare a serial cable to connect RJ-45 terminal 4,5,7 and DB-9 female terminal 5,2,3 respectively.
 The RJ-45 terminal is connected to the MIB port of the monitor, and the DB-9 female terminal is connected to the PC via USB to Serial Converter.

 In case of MX400-550 series, communication is possible via the Advanced Interface Card (however, the MX600-800 series must have a MIB board).
 In this case, note that the Rx and Tx pins are connected differently.